+- 1. Out of Service

-- 1. Minimum Span of Service
+- 2. Minimum Span of Service

-- 2. Minimum Service Frequencies
+- 3. Minimum Service Frequencies

+- 4. Minimum Service Days

-- 3. Maximum Loading
+- 5. Maximum Loading

-- 4. Minimum Productivity
+- 6. Minimum Productivity

 These standards are used together to determine appropriate service levels for each route.
 At a minimum, service should be provided based on the minimum span of service and minimum service frequency standards.
 Beyond that, additional service should be added to meet passenger loading standards and in the morning and at night when minimum productivity standards can be met.